vladikcomper/md-modules/utils/convsym/README.md

 *Available since **version 2.11**.*

 Used for generic text files and can be flexibly configured for arbitrary line formats using `printf`-like syntax (`scanf` format from the C standard library to be exact).
-It defaults to `%s %X` (e.g. `MyLabel 1C2`).
+It defaults to `%1023s %X` (e.g. `MyLabel 1C2`, label length is limited to 1023 characters).

 With additional configuration it can be used to parse SGDK's `symbols.txt` file (see [Converting SGDK symbols](#converting-sgdk-symbols) section).